-To conceal the bigger midriff of the apple body shape, choose well-structured fabrics for your tops and shirts.
+The apple body shape tends to be fuller in the mid-section with slimmer hips and thinner legs.
+To conceal a bigger midriff, choose well-structured fabrics for your tops and shirts.
 They conceal the tummy and create a rigid shape that creates balance with your slim legs.

 - Steer clear of shiny, overly clingy fabrics that lack a generous amount of stretch, these would include: satin, spandex, chiffon and rayon.